Examples of service-learning curriculum can be easily accessed through the Internet. Some examples follow.

 GreenWorks is a Project Learning Tree environmental community action program.
 It encourages students to participate in community based partnerships by developing and implementing environmental action projects, such as graffiti paint overs, tree plantings, stream clean-ups, and recycling projects.
 Find out more about this program by visiting the National PLT website at: https://www.plt.org/

-The Massachusetts Department of Education has developed Community Lessons: Integrating Service-Learning into K-12 Curriculum, and it is available for download at their website.
+The Massachusetts Department of Education has developed Community Lessons: Integrating Service-Learning into K-12 Curriculum, and it is available for download from ERIC.
 This Guide grew out of a mutual desire among teachers and administrators to share successful CSL instructional practices.
 These educators see a need to validate instructional time allotted for service-learning initiatives and to enhance the public's understanding of service-learning as a powerful instructional tool.
 It presents specific units that can be easily replicated and adapted to varying grade levels and specific curricular goals.

 Roots & Shoots® engages and inspires youth through community service and service learning.
 Founded by Dr. Jane Goodall, this global program emphasizes the principle that knowledge leads to compassion, which inspires action.
 All Roots & Shoots groups show care and concern in three areas: the human community, animals, https://www.rootsandshoots.org/.